Special Operations Executive: Relationships

-At the government level, SOE's relationships with the Foreign Office were often difficult.
+At the government level, SOEs' relationships with the Foreign Office were often difficult.
 On several occasions, various governments in exile protested at operations taking place without their knowledge or approval, provoking Axis reprisals against civilian populations, or complained about SOE's support for movements opposed to the exiled governments.
 SOE's activities also threatened relationships with neutral countries.
 SOE nevertheless generally adhered to the rule, "No bangs without Foreign Office approval."

 Early attempts at bureaucratic control of Jefferis's MIR(c) by the Ministry of Supply were eventually foiled by Churchill's intervention.
 Thereafter, the Ministry co-operated, though at arm's length, with Dudley Newitt's various supply and development departments.
 The Treasury were accommodating from the start and were often prepared to turn a blind eye to some of SOE's questionable activities.

 With other military headquarters and commands, SOE cooperated fairly well with Combined Operations Headquarters during the middle years of the war, usually on technical matters as SOE's equipment was readily adopted by commandos and other raiders.
-This support was lost when Vice Admiral Louis Mountbatten left Combined Operations, though by this time SOE had its own transport and had no need to rely on Combined Operations for resources.
-On the other hand, the Admiralty objected to SOE developing its own underwater vessels, and the duplication of effort this involved.
-The Royal Air Force, and in particular RAF Bomber Command under "Bomber" Harris were usually reluctant to allocate aircraft to SOE.
+This support was lost when Vice Admiral Louis Mountbatten left Combined Operations, though by this time SOE had its own transport and did not need to rely on Combined Operations for resources.
+On the other hand, the Admiralty objected to SOE developing its own underwater vessels and the duplication of effort this involved.
+The Royal Air Force, and in particular RAF Bomber Command under "Bomber" Harris, were usually reluctant to allocate aircraft to SOE.

 Towards the end of the war, as Allied forces began to liberate territories occupied by the Axis and in which SOE had established resistance forces, SOE also liaised with and to some extent came under the control of the Allied theatre commands.
 Relationships with Supreme Headquarters Allied Expeditionary Force in north-west Europe (whose commander was General Dwight D. Eisenhower) and South East Asia Command (whose commander was Admiral Louis Mountbatten, already well known to SOE) were generally excellent.
 However, there were difficulties with the Commanders in Chief in the Mediterranean, partly because of the complaints over impropriety at SOE's Cairo headquarters during 1941 and partly because both the supreme command in the Mediterranean and SOE's establishments were split in 1942 and 1943, leading to divisions of responsibility and authority.